INVESTMENT FOCUS-Destination 2013? China, Japan, BRICs and Med

 WILD CARD

-There's always a wild card, usually for the very brave.
+Of course, there's always a wild card - usually for the very brave.
 As speculation grows of a market-friendly replacement for ailing populist President Hugo Chavez, Venezuela's tiny stock market was the white-knuckle bet of 2012.

 If you could even get in there, and skirt the risk of nationalisation or even police raids on currency brokers, it would have tripled your money in dollar terms since January.